skramm/homog2d/docs/homog2d_history.md

 - planned:
   - add inversion of a Matrix using Gauss-Jordan Elimination, to remove dependency for computing H from 2x4 points
   - Ellipse/line, ellipse/ellipse intersection (hard task...)
-  - provide clear interface to extend drawing using other back-ends
+  - provide clear interface to extend drawing capabilities using other back-ends
   - add (optional) common root class, to be able to store heterogenous objects in container

 - [v2.5](https://github.com/skramm/homog2d/releases/tag/v2.5), released on 2021-07-31